gem5/gem5/TESTING.md

 For example, to run up to three test suites at the same time::

     ./main.py run --skip-build -t 3

+### Testing resources

+By default binaries and testing resources are obtained via the [gem5 resources infrastructure](https://www.gem5.org/documentation/general_docs/gem5_resources/).
+The downloaded resources are cached in "tests/gem5/resources".
+The resources are cached to avoid re-downloading when tests are run multiple times, though some of these resources, such as disk images, are large.
+It is therefore recommended you remove the "tests/gem5/resources" directory when you are done testing.

 ## Running Tests within GitHub Actions